natgo/wt-wiki-scraper/wikitext-transpiled/ground/RakJPz%202.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
+The Raketenjagdpanzer 2 shares a hull with the [[JPz 4-5]], but as the vehicle is over 2 tons lighter, the vehicle's HP/t increases to over 21.
+This, coupled with the reverse gearbox, lets the RakJPz 2 rocket around the battlefield as fast as any light tank, while retaining the ability to reposition yourself rapidly with the reverse gear if the situation calls for it.
+Overall mobility of the vehicle is excellent and second to none as a result.

 {{tankMobility|abMinHp=710|rbMinHp=442}}